-In any given society, there are established normal behaviors, thoughts, and emotions that are considered standard and normal.
+In any given society, there are established behaviors, thoughts, and emotions that are considered standard and normal.
 Abnormal psychology studies the atypical or abnormal members of that society.
-In other words, members who fall outside of the most common parameters, and outside of "regular" psychology.
+In other words, members who fall outside of the most common parameters and outside of "regular" psychology.

 Falling outside the normal parameters or being abnormal does not correlate with being good or bad.
-A genius or somebody with high intelligence, for example, fall outside the normal parameters.
-However, this is not a negative characteristic in this case.
+A genius or somebody with high intelligence, for example, falls outside the normal parameters.
+However, this is often not considered a negative characteristic in this case.
 Considering this example of higher intelligence, think of abnormal psychology in the same way.

 One of the most critical aspects of abnormal psychology is the process of diagnosis.
 According to the Internet Journal of Psychology, there are four elements when diagnosing psychiatric disorders.

 The first "D" is deviance.
 Deviance is any behavior departing from the cultural norms.
-There are tests which provide norms for the general population helpful to determine what the degree of the deviation is from the norm.
+Some tests provide norms for the general population, which are helpful to determine what the degree of the deviation is from the norm.
 Also, collecting information from clinical interviews are useful to determine the amount of deviation.
-However, various disorders share common patterns of deviance and examination through several diagnostic models can help.
+However, various disorders share common patterns of deviance, and examination through several diagnostic models can help.

 Pedophilia is one example of deviance.
 Pedophilia is "a specific paraphilia, a class of disorders characterized by recurrent intense, sexually arousing fantasies, behaviors or urges" (Davis).
-Diagnostic tools describe pedophilia by recurrent urges or behaviors that exist at least six months.
+Diagnostic tools describe pedophilia by recurrent urges or behaviors that exist for at least six months.
 Pedophiles direct these behaviors or urge at children 13 years of age or younger.
 Another criterion is that the individual must be over 16 years of age and at least five years or older than the subject at hand.

-One particular survey showed that between three and nine percent of males admit an interest in underage children.
+One particular study showed that between three and five percent of the general population admit an interest in underage children.
 Disturbingly, many of these studies determined it could facilitate this interest into action under particular circumstances.
-Although there are up to nine percent who fall into this category, this is still a small percentage.